Budapestby VisitCity Guides

 Traditional Hungarian bejgli showcases delicate spiral layers of rich poppy seed filling

-Mákos Guba: Winter Comfort
+Mákos Guba: Winter Comfort Food

-The Art of Hungarian Pastry Making
+How Hungarian Pastry Making Works

 Hands preparing traditional Hungarian pastry dough on rotating spits in professional kitchen